federated-ids/fed-ids/README.md

 ## Main Contributions

 ### Dustin Haggett
-- Set up the initial project structure and built the core federated learning framework
+- Set up the initial project structure and README
-- Wrote the main modules: `client.py`, `server.py`, `data_loader.py`, `utils.py`, and `exceptions.py`
+- Drafted the main modules
-- Created the test suite with pytest for `test_federated.py`
-- Built the initial `main.ipynb` notebook with the federated learning workflow
-- Wrote the README and set up `requirements.txt`
 - Fixed bugs in the client and data loader code

 ### Mateusz Marciniak